W0805487/ComfyPillow1/ComfyPillow/README.txt

         Update css on About page.

 6.     start part 6 of tutorial: seed the data base create SeedData.cs file on models folder.

+       next: Add the seed initializer in program.cs file. then check the output and app show to feed the data.